 1. Stay in the World’s Highest Treehouses near the Bokeo Nature Reserve

 The biggest draw to the area, and a highlight of any trip to Laos, is the world-famous Gibbon Experience.
 This incredible ecotourism project was created in the late 90s to protect the black-crested gibbons, once thought to be extinct.
-After a trek through the lush jungle, you’ll reach the world’s highest treehouses with views of the jungle canopy right outside your window.
+After a trek through the lush jungle, you’ll reach the world’s highest treehouses which provide you with views of the jungle canopy right outside your window.
 Connected via ziplines and suspension bridges, staying in these treehouses is a true bucket list experience.

 Depending on your fitness level, the Gibbon Experience has a variety of different treks to choose from.
-The easiest trek requires just 1 hour of walking and allows for plenty of free time for relaxing in your incredible treehouse while spotting gibbons.
+The easiest trek requires just one hour of walking and allows for plenty of free time for relaxing in your incredible treehouse while spotting gibbons.
 For the more adventurous, the multi-day trip takes you further into the National Park, where you’ll swim in natural pools and refreshing waterfalls before spending the night in your treehouse, deep in the jungle.

 2. Learn about Buddhism in Luang Prabang

-In Northern Laos lies Luang Prabang, a charming city with a small-town feel that is featured on the UNESCO World Heritage list.
+In Northern Laos lies Luang Prabang, a charming city with a small-town feel featured on the UNESCO World Heritage list.
 Luang Prabang is a favorite among tourists when visiting Laos and it’s easy to see why.
 There’s no shortage of things to do – from taking a local cooking class, visiting the Pak Ou Caves, or shopping at the lively night markets.

 One of the best things to do in Luang Prabang is to wake up early in the morning for Tak Bat – when hundreds of monks collect their daily alms throughout the city.
 And if you’re interested in a deeper understanding of Buddhism, book a tour with Orange Robe Tours.
 You’ll learn all about Buddhism in Laos from a former monk.
 It’s a once-in-a-lifetime experience and part of the profits are donated to the Buddhist temples of Luang Prabang.

-While in Luang Prabang make sure you visit the Royal Palace and the meticulously decorated Wat Xieng Thong temple.
-There are many temples on the palace grounds full of elaborate mosaics, decorative wall carvings, gold leaf gilding and beautiful lacquering.
+While in Luang Prabang, make sure you visit the Royal Palace and the meticulously decorated Wat Xieng Thong temple.
+There are many temples on the palace grounds full of elaborate mosaics, decorative wall carvings, gold leaf gilding, and beautiful lacquering.

 And for a great view of the city at sunset, consider a hike up Mount Phousi.
 Found in the center of Luang Prabang, this is a somewhat strenuous hike but the panoramic views at the top are the ultimate reward.
 Enjoy the panoramic city and river views while resting in a shady spot and then explore the temples at the top of Mount Phousi before heading back down.

 Finally, no trip to Luang Prabang would be complete without a visit to Kuang Si Falls.
 Located about 20 miles from the city center, this stunning waterfall is one of the largest in Laos.
 The picturesque multi-tiered falls are hues of turquoise that cascade into larger pools of water – perfect for swimming!
 Once the day starts to warm up, the pools provide a much-needed respite to cool off from the tropical humid climate.
-You can reach the falls on your own by motorbike or you can book a round trip transfer for as little as $6.
+You can reach the falls on your own by motorbike or you can book a round–trip transfer for as little as $6.